Walks Around Addingham

 They have now been published in book form: ‘Walks Around Addingham’ by Don Barrett.
 In addition to the route directions, the book includes much additional information on the history, natural history and geology of the buildings and landscape to be seen on the walks.
 See the Books page for details of the book and how to get it.

 If using your phone, ensure that it is fully charged at the start (GPS uses more power than just the phone) or, preferably, carry a power bank to re-charge in the field and carry a paper map as back-up.
+These routes will be added to the Viewranger collection in due course.

 Combined Map – This shows all the walks in the book